RohitMacherla3/narrative-detection-nlp-topicmodeling/README.md

 7. Get Top unigrams and bigrams for all data sources
 - Generate unigrams and bigrams and compare the top of them across all data sources to identify unique unigrams/bigrams to certain data sources.

+## Action Items: Oct 13 - Oct 19:

+1. Obtain Clusters for all data sources using BERTopic
+- Clusters obtained for Emails and Podcast data.
+Pending on Amarel for running it for TV data.

+2. Keyword Analysis
+- Implemented code for extracting unigrams and bigrams for TV data channel wise.
+- Extracted top antipathy words using sentiment analysis LLM and plotted the comparisons for 3 TV channels
+- Performed context-word analysis to identify before and after words for a particular keyword.

 ## Action Items: Oct 3 - Oct 12: